cNAKAMORI/ngl/webapp/README.md

 1. Git clone from original source (https://github.com/nglviewer/ngl)
 2. Install and build from the clone
 3. Download this webapp folder
 4. Edit the path in index.html to your build path.
+See below. <br>
-See below. line 14 <script src="../build/js/ngl.dev.js"></script>
+   line 14 <script src="../build/js/ngl.dev.js"></script>
 5. Run apache or nginx